Andrei Mironov (activist): Career

 After his release Mironov got heavily involved in promotion of human rights and worked tirelessly at helping with the release of the remaining political prisoners.
 In 1988 Mironov joined the human rights centre ‘Memorial’.
 He specialised in identifying weapons banned from use in civilian areas such as thermobaric weapons including 'vacuum bombs'.
-Mironov provided proof after such weapons were illegally used by the military forces.
-This work often brought him to conflict areas both in Russia and abroad.
+The work of proving the military's illegal use of such weapons often brought him to conflict areas both in Russia and abroad.

-Mironov reported from the Russian republic of Chechnya during both wars of 1994 and 1999, and also worked in Afghanistan.
-He initiated and organised a series of confidential meetings between Russian and Chechen politicians in western Europe with a view to finding a political solution to the Russo-Chechen conflict through the mediation of European diplomats.
-Throughout his career, Mironov worked with foreign journalists including correspondents of numerous American and European media outlets, covering war and injustice.
-He had a long-standing friendship and fruitful collaboration with an Italian filmmaker Giorgio Fornoni.
+Mironov reported from the Russian republic of Chechnya during both the 1994 and 1999 wars, and also Afghanistan.
+He set up a series of confidential meetings in western Europe between Russian and Chechen politicians, for European diplomatic mediation of the Russo-Chechen conflict.
+Mironov worked in his career with foreign journalists from many media outlets covering war and injustice.
+He had a long friendship and fruitful collaboration with Italian filmmaker Giorgio Fornoni.
 Andrei worked as a fixer/producer on a number of Fornoni's documentaries including a film on "Siberian" anthrax.

 Mironov had a longstanding interest in Initiatives of Change (formerly called Moral Re-Armament), a movement dedicated to applying moral and spiritual principles in public life that had a record of promoting reconciliation in troubled parts of the world.
 Mironov's involvement in it started when he met one of its Norwegian representatives, Leif Hovelsen Leif Hovelsen, on a visit he made to Moscow in April 1989.
-Hovelsen had been active in the Norwegian Resistance during World War II, before being arrested and tortured by the Gestapo.
-In prison he had some powerful spiritual experiences—some of which he described in Out of the Evil Night (1959).
+Hovelsen had been active in the Norwegian Resistance during World War II, and was arrested and tortured by the Gestapo.
+In prison he had powerful spiritual experiences he later described in Out of the Evil Night (1959).
 He believed that it was important not to respond to evil with evil, and after the war embarked on trying to build bridges with Germany.
-Mironov was impressed by Hovelsen's experience and message, and often translated for him on the many visits he made to Moscow over the next two decades.
-Another Russian who was supportive of Initiatives of Change was the philosopher Grigory Pomerants, and Mironov translated for him on some of the visits he made to the Initiatives of Change conference centre in Caux, Switzerland.
-Indeed, he came to admire Pomerants's outlook and philosophy of life.
+Mironov was impressed by Hovelsen's experience and message, and often translated for him on his many visits to Moscow over the ensuing decades.
+Mironov also translated for another Russian who supported Initiatives of Change, the philosopher Grigory Pomerants, on some of his visits to Initiatives of Change conference centre in Caux, Switzerland.
+He came to admire Pomerants's outlook and philosophy of life.